LytixDev/wander/README.md

 #### Optional dependencies for the visualization (make gui)
 - `OpenGL` - Graphics rendering library.
 - `X11` - The X11 window system.
 Wayland users can use the Xwayland compatability layer.
 For Winodws and Mac OS users you need a forwarding layer.
-- `glfw-x11` An OpenGL "wrapper" for X11.
-For debian based systems: `sudo apt install libglfw3-dev`.
-Arch based systems: `sudo pacman -S glfw-x11`.
+- `glfw-x11` An OpenGL "wrapper" for X11

+For debian-based systems, the added dependencies required to make the gui are:
+- libglfw3-dev
+- libgl-dev
+- libglew-dev
+- libxxf86vm-dev
+- libxi-dev
+- libxinerama-dev

+For arch-based systems, the added dependencies required to make the gui are:
+- glfw-x11
+- mesa
+- glew
+- libxxf86vm
+- libxi
+- libxinerama

 #### Optional dependencies for further development
 - `python`, `clang-format` - for formatting the source code.